BugSnag Alternatives

 Migration steps

-1. Self-host via Docker or sign up for Cloud Free.
+1. Self-host via Docker compose, or sign up for Cloud Free at glitchtip.com.

-2. Update Sentry SDK config to point at GlitchTip's DSN URL.
+2. Update the Sentry SDK config in your app to point at GlitchTip's DSN URL.

-Not for: GlitchTip is the wrong fit for teams wanting Sentry's full performance monitoring or session replay; Sentry or Highlight.io fit that.
+Not for: Skip GlitchTip if you need Sentry-grade performance monitoring or session replay; Sentry or Highlight.io fit that.

 Paid plans from $15.00/mo